KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 export PATH=$PATH:$HOME/powershell/7
 ```

-This will create powershell environmental variables everytime when you log in to the container by SSH. **If you have plans to run multiple PowerShell Core version side-by-side, I would avoid the manipulation with the enviroment variables and just use a full path classification.**
+This will create powershell environmental variables every time when you log in to the container by SSH. **If you have plans to run multiple PowerShell Core version side-by-side, I would avoid the manipulation with the environment variables and just use a full path classification.**

 Now, you can execute: